This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Chop red bell peppers in halves and remove their seeds.
-Place them upside down in an oven-safe tray and bake them for 10 minutes at 375 °F. Then turn them and bake them for another 5-10 minutes or until peppers are fork tender.
+- Cut red bell peppers into halves and remove the seeds.
+Place them skin side down in an oven-safe baking dish and bake them for 10 minutes at 375 °F (191 °C).
+After 10 minutes, flip and bake them for another 5-10 minutes or until peppers are fork tender.4 red bell peppers

-- In the meantime, chop onion and garlic into small pieces.
-Heat olive oil in a large skillet over medium heat.
-Add chopped onion, salt and garlic and sauté until onion is translucent.
-Then add ground black pepper and freshly ground nutmeg.
+- In the meantime, heat olive oil in a large skillet over medium heat.
+Add onion and garlic and sauté until onion is translucent.
+Then add salt, black pepper, and ground nutmeg.
+Stir to incorporate.1 onion, 4 cloves of garlic, ½ teaspoon kosher salt, ½ teaspoon ground black pepper, ⅛ teaspoon ground nutmeg

-- Add fresh spinach and stir for 1 to 2 minutes until spinach is evenly cooked.
+- Add the spinach and stir for 1 to 2 minutes until spinach is evenly cooked and wilted.3 cups (120 g) fresh baby spinach

-- Remove the skillet from the stove and add the ricotta cheese and 1 ½ cups of shredded mozzarella cheese.
+- Remove the skillet from the stove and add the ricotta cheese and 1 ½ cups of shredded mozzarella cheese.12 ounces (340 g) ricotta cheese, 2 ½ cups (280 g) shredded mozzarella cheese

-- Place them in the oven for 8-10 minutes for the cheese to melt.
+- Place them in the oven for 8-10 minutes or until the cheese has melted and is browned and bubbly.

 Hello… the recipe calls for four bell peppers.
 Is it four halves or four whole peppers?
 The photo shows four halves.